| Valentines Day brought some tough love

 writes Kerrie Rezac in the report titled, AIDS Programs:

+An Epidemic of Waste.
 Most of the reports arrows skewering

 AIDS agencies for misspending funds are aimed directly at five